bsnes-emu/bsnes/docs/faq.md

         tick "Mute Audio" in
         [the Settings menu](interface/higan.md#the-settings-menu)
-  - If you can't connect speakers or headphones to your computer, you did but it didn't help, try enabling the secret [video synchronization][vsync] option.
+  - If you can't connect speakers or headphones to your computer, or you did but it didn't help, try enabling the secret [video synchronization][vsync] option.

 [vsync]: #i-see-tearing-when-a-game-scrolls-how-can-i-enable-vsync